Onemind-Services-LLC/py-eveng/README.md

 ## :gear: Configuration

 It is simple enough to pass the proper flags to `eve-ng` specify details for your EVE-NG host.
 However, you may also pass the connection details as environment variables.
-You can set the following `evengsdk` environment variables:
+You can set the following `py-eveng` environment variables:

 * `EVE_NG_HOST ` - EVE-NG host name or IP address
 * `EVE_NG_USERNAME` - EVE-NG username